Daicon III and IV Opening Animations: Daicon IV Opening Animation

 The girl from the previous animation is now an adult, wearing a bunny costume.
-She fights off a multitude of sci-fi monsters and mobile suits then jumps into a throng of Alien Metron and tosses them aside.
+She fights off a multitude of Ultra Series monsters and aliens and mobile suits then jumps into a throng of Alien Metron and tosses them aside.
 She is then in a lightsaber duel with Darth Vader, with Stormtroopers sitting in the background and the Death Star enshrined in one corner.
-From atop a cliff, a xenomorph with artificial legs,a reference to Dai Sentai Goggle V's monsters who when grown giant, have the same metallic legs, wielding the Discovery One, knocks the girl down with an energy burst and the Dynaman robot (Dyna Robo) attempts to crush her.
+From atop a cliff, a xenomorph with artificial legs, a reference to Dai Sentai Goggle V's monsters who when grown giant, have the same metallic legs, wielding the Discovery One, knocks the girl down with an energy burst and the Dynaman robot (Dyna Robo) attempts to crush her.
 The girl lifts Dyna Robo off her with superhuman strength and smashes it against a cliff.
 The Stormbringer suddenly appears in the sky, and the girl jumps on it, riding it like a surfboard.
 A few scenes unconnected to the main plot are shown, such as Yoda as Yū Ida given a Japanese comedy routine with various characters in the audience.
 The girl is still riding the Stormbringer when she runs into a formation of Ultrahawk 1's.
 Then the Yamato, the Arcadia attached to the transformed SDF-1 Macross appear, along with an exploding VF-1 Valkyrie variable fighter from Macross armed with a Gundam-style beam saber.
 An air battle unfolds in an otaku coffee shop.
 The girl is then seen in a world filled with American comic superheroes.
 A host of machines and characters (from The Lord of the Rings, Conan, Narnia, Pern, and others) fly past her into space, including a Klingon battle cruiser, the moon ship from H. G. Wells' First Men in the Moon, the Millennium Falcon, Lord Jaxom and the Thunderbirds.
 Once back on land, the girl jumps off the Stormbringer and it splits into seven parts, which fly through the sky spewing smoke in seven colors.
 A sequence of famous spaceships crashing into each other is shown.
 Then, suddenly, "what could only be described as an atomic bomb" explodes over an unpopulated city, leaving behind a flurry of sakura petals.
 Successive upheavals of the Earth give birth to new worlds.
 As a beam launched by the Daicon traverses the sky, lush greenery sprouts and grows.
-The camera then pans over a massive crowd of fictional characters, the sun rises, the camera zooms out to the solar system, and the film ends with an image of the Daicon logo.
+The camera then pans over a massive crowd of fictional characters, the sun rises, the camera zooms out to the Solar System, and the film ends with an image of the Daicon logo.